Transport and phase separation of active Brownian particles in fluctuating environments: Introduction

-Similiar to the case of passive particles, active particles (AP) are also often found in heterogeneous environment at all length scales.
-Examples might include molecular motors in the crowded environment inside the cells~\cite{R}, bacteria in highly complex tissues~\cite{S} or herds of animals migrating in forest~\cite{T}.
-It is shown that most of the non-equilibrium features of the collective behavior of APs and their individual dynamics are strongly affected, when they take place in heterogeneous media~\cite{Peruani2015, Peruani2013b, Quint2015}.
-Different phenomena such as anomalous diffusion of AP in random Lorentz gas~\cite{zeitz2017active} and trapping of APs in the presence of obstacle arrays~\cite{Peruani2013}, avalanche dynamics transport of run-and-tumble~\cite{reichhardt2018avalanche} or Clogging and depinning of ballistic active matter ~\cite{reichhardt2018clogging} at macro-scale, were observed which are absent when the medium in homogeneous.
-Thus, it is crucial to include the environmental heterogeneities in modeling the collective behavior of APs as well as their individual dynamics.
-One should note that the observed phenomena depends on the type of the AP and also the characteristics of the heterogeneity in the environment, See Ref.~\cite{bechinger2016active} for a review.
+The aforementioned studies mainly focus on the transport of passive tracer particles.
+Here, we are rather interested in active particles~(AP), such as bacteria or self-propelled colloids.
+Indeed, similar to the case of passive particles, active particles are also often found in heterogeneous environments.
+Examples include molecular motors inside a 'crowded' environment of cells~\cite{R}, bacteria in highly complex tissues~\cite{S} or herds of animals migrating in forest~\cite{T}.
+Most of the non-equilibrium features of the collective behavior of APs and their individual dynamics are strongly affected, when they take place in heterogeneous media~\cite{Peruani2015, Peruani2013b, Quint2015}.
+Recent studies discussed different phenomena, such as anomalous diffusion of AP in a random Lorentz gas~\cite{zeitz2017active}, trapping of APs in the presence of obstacle arrays~\cite{Peruani2013}, avalanche dynamics transport of run-and-tumble bacteria~\cite{reichhardt2018avalanche} or clogging and depinning of ballistic active matter~\cite{reichhardt2018clogging} at the macro-scale.
+These phenomena can vary depending on the type of APs as well as on the characteristics of the heterogeneity in the environment, see Ref.~\cite{bechinger2016active} for a review.
+From a theoretical point of view, it is therefore quite relevant to include the environmental heterogeneities in modelling the collective behavior of APs as well as their individual dynamics.